Instructions Not Included: Plot

 To hide from Maggie the fact that her mother abandoned her, Valentín writes weekly letters to Maggie from her, detailing various adventures and feats around the world to explain her absence.
 Eventually, Valentín gets a call from Julie saying that she is in Los Angeles and wants to meet.
 Julie, who now lives in New York City, tries to be a part of Maggie's life again.
-After a tearful departure at the airport, Julie realizes she doesn't want to just see Maggie during visits and holidays.
+After a tearful departure at the airport, Julie realizes she does not want to just see Maggie during visits and holidays.
 She files for custody and cites Valentín's dangerous job and lack of English skills as reasons that he is unfit to raise Maggie.
 Valentín's sincerity convince the judge that he has Maggie's best interest at heart, and he awards custody to Valentin as he is the only parent she has really known.
-Not backing down, Julie asks for a DNA test which proves Valentín isn't the father after all.
-Valentín ends up losing legal custody of Maggie, but they sneak away and decide to go back to Acapulco where he reunites with his friends, although he discovers that his father died a few years ago.
+Not backing down, Julie asks for a DNA test which proves Valentín is not the father after all.
+Valentín ends up losing legal custody of Maggie, but they sneak away and decide to go back to Acapulco where he reunites with his friends, although he discovers that his father died a few years earlier.

-Julie threatens Valentín's director into revealing Valentín's location, who repeatedly claims he doesn't know where the father and daughter are.
+Julie threatens Valentín's director into revealing Valentín's location, who repeatedly claims he does not know where the father and daughter are.
 Eventually he relents and states that Valentín has woken up every day not knowing if it would be the last day he would see his daughter, but the details are not revealed on-screen.
 Julie finds Valentín and Maggie on the beach and has surprisingly dropped her attempts to gain custody.
 Instead, the three enjoy time together as a family in Acapulco while in a voice-over Valentín narrates how doctors can sometimes discover a heart defect for which there is no cure and which could kill the patient any time.
 As Valentín and Julie sit on the beach with Maggie falling asleep in Valentín's lap, Maggie peacefully passes away, which reveals that she, not Valentín, was the one with the heart defect.